Gluten-Free Rice Krispies Treats

 Ingredient Notes

-• Sprinkles – You can use whatever sprinkles you like.
-I used a combination of confetti sprinkles and nonpareils.
-You can also leave the sprinkles out if you’d prefer and either leave plain or top with melted chocolate.
+• Sprinkles – I used a mix of confetti sprinkles and nonpareils.
+Use whatever you like, or leave them out entirely.
+You can also skip sprinkles and drizzle with melted chocolate instead.

-• Cooking spray – We’re just using the cooking spray to coat the pan to ensure that the rice krispies treats come out easily.
+• Cooking Spray – We’re just using the cooking spray to coat the pan and spatula to ensure that the rice krispies treats come out easily.
 You can use any cooking spray or oil for this, or even just melted butter.

 These gluten free rice krispies treats are very simple to make with pantry staples.
 The below photos and matching instructions are meant to help you see the marshmallow treats made at various stages.
 Pay special attention to how to prepare your pan in step 1 and the texture of the partially melted marshmallows in step 4.